zly2006/Pumpkin/CONTRIBUTING.md

 ### Coding Guidelines

 Things need to be done before this Pull Request can be merged.
-Your CI also checks most of them automaticly and fill fail if something is not fulfilled
+Your CI also checks most of them automatically and fill fail if something is not fulfilled
-Note: Pumpkin's clippy settings are relativly strict, this can be may frustrating but is necesarry so the code says clean and conssistent
+Note: Pumpkin's clippy settings are relatively strict, this can be may frustrating but is necessary so the code says clean and conssistent
 **Basic**

-- **Code Formatting:** Code must be well-formatted and follow the project's style guidelines.
-You can achieve this by running `cargo fmt`.
+- **Title:** Use a concise and informative title that clearly communicates the purpose of the PR.
+Anyone reviewing the PR should quickly understand the changes being proposed.
+- **Description:** Provide a comprehensive description of the changes.
+Explain:
+- What was changed?
+- Why was this change necessary?
+- What is the impact of this change?
+- Are there any known issues or limitations?
+- Include any relevant context, such as related issues or discussions.
-- **No Clippy Warnings:** Code should not produce any warnings from the Clippy linter.
+- **No Clippy Warnings:** Address all warnings reported by the Clippy linter.
 You can check for warnings using `cargo clippy --all-targets`.
 - **Passing Unit Tests:** All existing unit tests must pass successfully.
 You can run the tests with `cargo test`.

-**Best Pratice**
+**Best Practice**

 - **Writing Unit Tests:** When adding new features or modifying existing code, consider adding unit tests to prevent regressions in the future.
 Refer to the Rust documentation for guidance on writing tests: https://doc.rust-lang.org/book/ch11-01-writing-tests.html
 - **Benchmarking:** If your changes might impact performance, consider adding benchmarks to track performance regressions or improvements.
 We use the Criterion library for benchmarking.
 Refer to their Quick Start guide for more information: https://github.com/bheisler/criterion.rs#quickstart